MATCHA-MIT/secsep-octal/README.md

 ### sha512
 1. Additionally initialize `sha512_state_st.p` to make range infer easier (should eventually revert this change).
 2. It suddenly works without the above countermeasure.
 Need double check!!!
 (Maybe test with different input lengths and check checker's correctness!)
+3. TODO: test without the manual memset we added.

 ### ed25519
 1. Currently we only have sign, no verify (due to declassification)